curl/everything-curl/usingcurl/netrc.md

 made, the subsequent .netrc tokens are processed, stopping when the end of file is reached or another machine is encountered.

+**default**

+This is the same as machine name except that `default` matches any name.
+There can be only one default token, and it must be after all machine tokens.
+To provide a default anonymous login for hosts that are not otherwise matched, add a line similar to this in the end:

+    default login anonymous password user@domain

 **login name**

 The user name string for the remote machine.
+You cannot use a space in the name.

 **password string**

 Supply a password.
 If this token is present, curl will supply the specified string if the remote server requires a password as part of the login process.
 Note that if this token is present in the .netrc file you really **should** make sure the file is not readable by anyone besides the user.
+You cannot use a space when you enter the password.

 An example .netrc for the host example.com with a user named 'daniel', using the password 'qwerty' would look like:

     machine example.com
     login daniel
     password qwerty

+It can also be written on a single line with the same funtionality:

+    machine example.com login daniel password qwerty

+## User name matching

+When a URL is provided with a user name and .netrc is used, then curl will try to find the matching password for that machine and login combination.

-### Enable netrc
+## Enable netrc

 `-n, --netrc` tells curl to look for and use the .netrc file.